 At NIST we cater to a range of language needs by offering an EAL programme that is fully integrated into our curriculum.
 Upon arrival at NIST, our learners may understand, speak or be literate in more than one language and may have some experience in English, but will require support to acquire academic language proficiency.
 Factors such as age, previous educational experience, knowledge of other languages and levels of literacy in their first language will all impact on the development of children’s language skills and their learning across the curriculum.
-Parents are strongly encouraged to help their children maintain and develop their mother tongues.
+Parents are strongly encouraged to help their children maintain and develop their home language.
 We are committed to fostering a strong partnership between home and school in order to facilitate language learning.

 In Years 1 to 6, an EAL specialist is attached to each year level who collaborates with class teachers to develop differentiated teaching and learning engagements that allow EAL learners to access the curriculum.
 This form of curriculum support is structured to extend and develop the knowledge and skills students need to further close the academic language gap between themselves and their native-speaking peers.